The Basketball Diaries spotlight classic article is linked to our recent review of Beautiful Boy

-The Basketball Diaries may have been too challenging for the time it was released.
-Or alternatively, there may have been a reluctance to accept the true and hard nature of addiction in many poor neighbourhoods.
-Whatever the factors that led to this film disappearing into the mists of Di Caprio’s early performances, it is well worth a viewing and a re-appraisal of its worth.
+But this weakness aside, The Basketball Diaries still carries a mighty punch in both intensity and drama.
+Challenging its audience and broader public perceptions of addiction.
+At the same time as providing us with a more general commentary on 90s inner-city America.
+This may have left The Basketball Diaries too challenging for the time it was released.
+Alternatively, there may have been a reluctance to accept the true nature of inner-city addiction.
+However, whatever the factors that led to this film disappearing into the mists of time.
+The Basketball Diaries is a film worthy of re-appraisal.